Ryan Adams: The Cardinals (2005–2009)

-Adams was scheduled to play Stonehenge when the Stonehenge society had to cancel the gigs to an overwhelming response to email or call-in for free tickets.
-They feared the highway would have to be shut down during the performance due to the demand for tickets.
 Adams released his ninth album on June 26, 2007, titled Easy Tiger.
 The album includes many tracks which were debuted during 2006's tours, as well as other older tracks which were previously unreleased.

 On October 23, 2007, Adams released Follow the Lights, an EP featuring three new songs: "Follow the Lights","Blue Hotel" and "My Love for You Is Real", along with live studio versions of other previously released songs and a cover of Alice in Chains' "Down In A Hole".
 Adams also appeared as a guest musician on Cowboy Junkies' 2007 album and DVD Trinity Revisited, a 20th-anniversary re-recording of their classic album The Trinity Session.
 In 2007 Adams co-wrote a song with Australian singer-songwriter Krista Polvere for her debut record Here Be Dragons; he also played guitar and piano on the album, which was recorded in New York.

 A new album with The Cardinals, Cardinology was released on October 28, 2008.
 Adams has also announced plans to release a book, entitled Infinity Blues.
 According to Lost Highway chairman, Luke Lewis, there will be an "anthology" release in 2009, featuring several new songs.

-On January 14, 2009, Ryan Adams announced that he was quitting the Cardinals after their final show on March 20, 2009, at the Fox Theatre in Atlanta.
+On January 14, 2009, Adams announced that he was quitting the Cardinals after their final show on March 20, 2009, at the Fox Theatre in Atlanta.
 Adams cited hearing loss due to Ménière's disease as well as disillusionment with the music industry, the media and audience behavior as reasons for his decision.
 He also stated that he has been working on two new books, in addition to Infinity Blues.
 The second book, released in the fall of 2009, is entitled Hello Sunshine.
 Preorders of Hello Sunshine were shipped on August 18 by publisher Akashic Books.